michaperki/betmate/RELEASING.md

   - Performs both frontend and backend steps together and creates a combined root tag `app-vX.Y.Z+A.B.C`.

 Publishing
-After running a release script, push tags and branches to your remotes:
+These scripts never push for you; pushing is a manual, human step (team policy).
+After running a release script, push tags and branches yourself:

 ```
 git -C frontend push --follow-tags origin release